RyanMillerC/patterns-operator/README.md

 make catalog-install
 ```

+### Common Pitfalls

+#### Console plugin doesn't load (Says 'Pending' on Overview page)

+If you are having issues with the console plugin not appearing, clear your
+website data (cache, cookies, etc.) and reload.
+I'm not sure why this happens.
+I think it's an OpenShift Console thing, not an us thing.

 ### Releases

 As a first step, make sure you have already cloned the community-operators-prod via `git clone git@github.com:$USER/community-operators-prod.git`